liupei404/K3NG/180-Kits-and-Kitting.md

 http://mortty.info/mortty/mortty-assembly/

-The software author can not provide direct user support for any of this hardware, however you may post questions on the [Radio Artisan](https://groups.io/g/radioartisan) group.
+The software author cannot provide direct user support for any of this hardware, however you may post questions on the [Radio Artisan](https://groups.io/g/radioartisan) group.

 ## Kitting